Skip to main content

 2. Avoiding challenges is preferred because they want to avoid looking less capable.

-3. Failure must be avoided at all cost because it feels like proof that they’re not as smart or talented as they thought.
+3. Failure must be avoided at all costs because it feels like proof that they’re not as smart or talented as they thought.

 5. They avoid hard work.